 You can run stages in parallel when you want to perform parallel operations.
 For example:

-- CI: Parallel execution of builds and tests can speed up the integration process and provide faster feedback to developers.
+- In CI stages, parallel execution of builds and tests can speed up the integration process, reduce test time, and provide faster feedback to developers.

-- CD: Parallel execution of deployment stages can help reduce deployment times and increase the efficiency of the process.
+- In CD stages, parallel execution of deployments can help reduce deployment times and increase the efficiency of the process.

-- Infrastructure as Code (IaC): Parallel execution of IaC scripts can speed up the creation of resources and improve the scalability of infrastructure.
+- in Infrastructure as Code (IaC), parallel execution of IaC scripts can speed up the creation of resources and improve the scalability of infrastructure.

-You can deploy multiple services to multiple environments in a single stage (for more information, go to Use multiple services and environments in a deployment).
-However, running multi-service stages in parallel will deploy each service to each environment in parallel.
-This can become very complicated.
-For such use cases, we recommend using multiple stages.
+You can deploy multiple services to multiple environments in a single deployment stage; however, running multi-service stages in parallel deploys each service to each environment in parallel.
+This can become complicated.
+For such use cases, Harness recommends using separate stages.